-14.6 Employee Birthday Recognition.
+14.5 Employee Birthday Recognition.
 Annually employees are invited to have lunch with the City Manager to recognize their Birthday.
 This lunch will be paid for by the City in order to increase employee morale and retention.

-- 14.7 Employee Recognition.
+- 14.6 Employee Recognition.
 Annually the City will hold an employee recognition event in the summer to recognize our employees.
 The City will pay all costs of the lunch and City offices will be closed during the lunch period to provide the opportunity for all employees to participate.
 Additionally, at the employee recognition event, the City will recognize employee anniversary milestones as outlined in City Policy 0404 Service Recognition.
-This lunch and the awards will be paid for by the City in order to increase employee morale and retention. - 14.8 Employee Potluck.
+This lunch and the awards will be paid for by the City in order to increase employee morale and retention. - 14.7 Employee Potluck.
 Employees are authorized to annually hold an employee potluck.
 City offices will be closed during the lunch period in order to provide the opportunity for all employees to participate.
-This time is being set aside for employees in order to increase employee morale and retention.
+This time is being set aside for employees in order to increase employee morale and retention. - Purchase of Food.
+The City Manager is authorized to approve the purchase of food to support various events such as retirement recognition, employee trainings, council retreats, council budget meetings, end of the season events, and other similar activities.
+This will be paid for by the City in order to increase employee morale and retention, address safety concerns, and/or improve overall operations within the City. - 14.9 Donation of Vacation.
+An employee may donate up to forty (40) hours of vacation leave and floating holidays to a co-worker who has used all available paid leaves (sick, vacation, compensatory time, and floating holidays), but cannot work due to the employee's or the employee's household family member's illness.
+Donated floating holidays shall be in 8 hour increments.
+Hours shall be exchanged one for one without regards for differing pay rates.
+The donating employee shall fill out the appropriate form available from the City Clerk and the amount donated shall be debited against the accrued total of the donor and credited to the receiving employee's total.
+No employee may donate more than a total of forty (40) hours per fiscal year.